Liberian Americans: First Liberian Civil War

 During the 20th century few Liberian emigrated to United States; most who did were students.
 However, during the First Liberian Civil War (1989–96), thousands of Liberians emigrated to the United States.
 From 1990 through 1997, the INS reported that 13,458 Liberians fled to the United States and lived there permanently.
 During these years, there were also tens of thousands who sought temporary refuge in the United States.
 In 1991 alone, the INS guaranteed Temporary Protective Status (TPS) to approximately 9,000 Liberians in the United States.

 After the war, another 6,000 Liberians moved to Providence, Rhode Island.
 About 10,000 other Liberians settled across the U.S. and most of them decided to stay after the war ended.
 Although the INS revoked the TPS status in 1997 following national elections in Liberia, many of these Liberian Americans refused return to Liberia.
 In 1999, the U.S. Congress decided to give the Liberian refugees permanent status in the United States.

 Second Liberian Civil War

 After the Second Liberian Civil War (1999–2003), large numbers of Liberians settled in Rhode Island, Staten Island, Philadelphia, Virginia, Georgia and Minnesota.
-By 2010, Liberians established another sizable community in California, primarily in West Los Angeles and the Bay Area, including San Francisco and Oakland, California.
+By 2010, Liberians established another sizable community in California, primarily in West Los Angeles and the Bay Area (San Francisco and Oakland).